 Let’s recap these steps to help you pay student loans in prison.

-- First, you want to add an authorized agent to your account with every spot where you have student loans as soon as you can.
+- Add an authorized agent to all accounts where you have student loans as soon as you can.

-- The reward for taking action is making payments as low as $0 a month that count towards loan forgiveness.
+- Take action and enroll in an IDR plan.
+Your payments could be as low as $0 a month, and they’ll count towards loan forgiveness.

-- On top of that, you avoid student loan default continuing payments.
+- Avoid student loan default continuing payments.
 Default damages your credit and would make it significantly harder to survive financially when you get your freedom back.

 Don’t despair and stop thinking about your finances just because you face a setback like this.
-If you have to pay your debt to society, make sure you give yourself the best shot at becoming a citizen in good standing again by taking care of your student debt while in prison.
+If you have to pay your debt to society, make sure you give yourself the best shot at becoming a citizen in good standing again.
+Take care of your student debt while in prison.

-If you have student loans or have a loved one who has significant student debt who’s having problems in the legal system, we could help you make a plan.
+If you have student loans or have a loved one who has significant student debt who’s having problems in the legal system, we can help make a plan.